Travel bloggers are notorious for telling you not to plan. I know.

 The day we showed up, only one pelican came by.
 (Fair enough: you can’t make wild animals appear, can you?)
 As the volunteer of the day went over some history and fun facts, she would toss pieces of fish out of her bucket into the pelican’s wide open beak.

-She noted she also had a large fish head in the bucket, but she kept it hidden away from the pelican’s view, and seemed intent on saving it.
+She noted she also had a large fish head in the bucket, but she kept it hidden away from the pelican’s view, and seemed intent on saving it in case any other birds stopped by.

 The pelican was not fooled.
 She shuffled back and forth a bit from the group to the beach, as if she wanted to fly off — yet she lingered.

-Now, I don’t know if she suspected the volunteer was holding out on her, or if she just hoped.
+Of course, I don’t know if she actually suspected the volunteer was holding out on her, or if she just hoped.
 I only know that, as soon as the volunteer finally tossed the fish head out of the bucket, the pelican snatched it up — and immediately ran off to the water as fast as she could go, never once looking back.

 Surprise Bonus Round: Tips for a better west coast road trip